pipelinelabo/datalaiq-wiki/kits/kits.md

 ![](kitcontext.png)

 Note the text "Kits / Network enrichment / Resources" at the top of the page.
 This indicates that we are *inside* that particular kit.
-To leave the kit context, open the main menu and navigate back to "All Gravwell" or click the Gravwell logo next to the main menu.
+To leave the kit context, open the main menu and navigate back to "All Gravwell" or click the DatalaiQ logo next to the main menu.

 ## Installing Kits